raspberrypilearning/pico-probe/en/step_4.md

 --- task ---

-Create an ADC object for the soil probe
 Set up the Pico to read the analogue signal from **Pin 26**, which is connected to the soil moisture probe.

 --- code ---